Opening one franchise and making money is a tall feat.

 GF¢ Podcast Sponsor

-- Worked for a technology company in the .com era, wanted to own a pizza place with his brother.
+- Worked for a technology company in the .com era, and wanted to own a pizza place with his brother.

-- Was given advice to purchase a pizza franchise instead, because they didn’t really know what they were doing.
+- Was given the advice to purchase a pizza franchise instead, because they didn’t really know what they were doing.

 - March 2005 – opened Little Caesar’s™ in Marion, Illinois.